claydegruchy/react-project-template/readme.md

 -   `pnpm i`
 -   `npm run dev` to start.
 More info on launching in [Vite docs](https://vitejs.dev/guide/#community-templates)
 -   Get to work

+# Other features
+- `npm run generate <name>` will make a component in `src/components/` and copy it's react reference to clipboard